 The offer of a Red Together subscription has a Red Together "Extra" option.
-The Red Together subscription costs €35 and consists of 50 GB with unlimited voice and SMS and 100 voice minutes from the Netherlands to numbers in the EU.
-The 'Extra' option costs €15, has the same voice and SMS benefits, but has no data bundle until the subscriptions have been merged.
+The subscription costs \in 32.50 and consists of 50 GB with unlimited voice and SMS and 100 voice minutes from the Netherlands to numbers in the EU.
+The 'Extra' option costs \in 15, has the same voice and SMS benefits, but has no data bundle until the subscriptions have been merged.
 In doing so, the amount of data doubles, amounting to 100 GB for all to share.
-When combined with Ziggo, the nonstop free extras apply as well: customers receive a €5 discount and the data bundle is doubled once again to 200 GB.
+When combined with Ziggo, the nonstop free extras apply as well: customers receive, among other benefits, a \in 5 discount and the data bundle is doubled once again to 200 GB.
 It is possible for any third, fourth or fifth family member to take out an Extra subscription and join the group, thus benefiting from the shared data bundle.

-We introduced "5G-ready" and unlimited data bundle subscriptions for consumers and business customers in March 2020.
-All new and existing Vodafone customers with a "Red (Pro)" subscription will have access to 5G at no extra cost.
-Vodafone is offering three versions of the Samsung S20, which is the first 5G ready mobile phone available to our customers.
-In preparation for the arrival of 5G, Vodafone continues to invest heavily in its mobile network.
+We introduced "5G" and unlimited data bundle subscriptions for consumers and business customers in March 2020.
+All new and existing Vodafone customers with a suitable device and a "Red (Pro)" subscription will have access to 5G at no extra cost.
+During 2020, we accelerated investments in 5G technology and became the first operator to offer nationwide 5G coverage in the Netherlands.